WGLab/LinkedSV/README.md

 The `ref.fasta` file is the FASTA file of the reference genome.
 It should be the same fasta file that was used for alignment.

 `ref_version` is used to tell LinkedSV which black_list file and gap_region file should be used.
-Currently we have generated blacklists for hg19 (stype: "chr1"), b37 (stype: "1") and hg38 (stype: "chr1").
+Currently we have generated blacklists for hg19 (style: "chr1"), b37 (style: "1") and hg38 (style: "chr1").
 If `ref_version` is not specifed or you are using a different reference file, please generate these files by yourself and specify the `--gap_region_bed` and `--black_region_bed` parameters.

 `-t 4` tells LinkedSV to use 4 threads.
 We recommend using at least 4 threads to speed up the run.
 Each thread need 4GB memory.